Free Shipping On Orders Over $1500

 What is Mitsubishi Mr. Slim and how does it work?

 Mitsubishi Mr. Slim is a line of heating and cooling systems produced by Mitsubishi Electric.
-Most models use heat pump technology to move heat rather than generate it.
-During summer, the system removes heat from inside the home and releases it outdoors.
-During winter, it pulls heat from outdoor air and transfers it indoors.
-Inverter-driven compressors continuously adjust output to match demand, which improves efficiency and keeps temperatures consistent.
+Most models are heat pumps, which move heat rather than generate it.
+In summer the system pulls heat from indoor air and releases it outside; in winter the cycle reverses and heat is extracted from outdoor air and transferred indoors.
+Inverter-driven compressors continuously adjust output to match demand, which improves efficiency and keeps room temperatures steady.

 Is Mitsubishi Mr. Slim worth the money?